9 Tips for Success as College Goes Online

 - Reward yourself.
 Every few hours of class or studying, make sure to give your brain a break and do something you enjoy.
 Grab a snack, do a workout, talk to a family member or friend, or take a quick cat nap.

-The upcoming school year is going to look different than any one we've had before.
-And there may be frustrations and disappointments along the way.
-Remember to be patient with yourself, and your college administrators and professors, as everyone figures out how to navigate this new normal of the online college experience.
+College students are experiencing an evolving environment.
+Remember to be patient with yourself, and your college administrators and professors, as everyone figures out how to navigate the online college experience.